SCOREC/meshFields/docs/addingShapeFunctionsForOmegah.md

 2. Define the **Omega\_h node mapping struct** in `src/MeshField.hpp`
 3. Register the shape + mapping in the **element factory** in `src/MeshField.hpp`
 4. Add **integration support** in `src/MeshField_Integrate.hpp`

-An optional fifth step covers writing an `Integrator`-derived class to perform numerical integration with the new shape.
+5. Optional - Write an `Integrator`-derived class to perform numerical integration with the new shape.

 ---